lzubiaur/ldap-book/README.md

-# Study and Implementation of Secured LDAP
+# Study and Implementation of Secure LDAP

 > English version is still a work in progress.